-- > Students will continue to wear masks on the buses for the 2021-22 school year.
-Students will be socially distanced, with one student per seat unless they are siblings or live in the same household. - ➤ 2022-2023: Masks are optional while the County is in a low or medium risk.
-If the County is in high risk, masks will be required inside all CCPS facilities.
+Students will continue to wear masks on the buses for the 2021-22 school year.
+Students will be socially distanced, with one student per seat unless they are siblings or live in the same household.

-Section 4: Opportunity for Public Comment Schools conducted consultation in the following ways - Throughout the pandemic, we have worked closely with VDH in the development of our plans.
+Section 4: Opportunity for Public Comment

+In developing the ARP ESSER Plan, Charles City Public Schools conducted consultation in the following ways - Throughout the pandemic, we have worked closely with VDH in the development of our plans.
 We utilized teams with varied stakeholders to focus on Return-to-Learn plans and utilized multiple surveys that allowed us to hear from various stakeholder groups.

 We held a 21-22 Instructional Plan Townhall on May 26, 2021 that provided an opportunity to hear from the public.
 Information about the instructional plan for the 21-22 school year was also shared at the May 18 School Board meeting where public comment is permitted.
-Discussions and review of the learning plan and format began in March 2022 when the mask mandate changed via the Governor's order.
-It was also reviewed and discussed at the May School Board meeting with an emphasis on the summer learning format and in June at the regular School Board meeting with public comment opportunities.

-Section 5: Periodic Review and Revision of Plan During the period of the ARP ESSER award (until September 2023), Dr. Dalphine Joppy, division superintendent, and Dr. Todd Perelli, director of teaching, learning, and accountability, will periodically review and, as needed, revise its plan for the safe return to inperson instruction and continuity of services.
+Section 5: Periodic Review and Revision of Plan

+During the period of the ARP ESSER award (until September 2023), Dr. Dalphine Joppy, division superintendent, and Dr. Todd Perelli, director of teaching, learning, and accountability, will periodically review and, as needed, revise its plan for the safe return to in-person instruction and continuity of services.
 The plan will be reviewed at least every six months, and Charles City County Public Schools will seek and take into account public input during the review process.
 Plan revisions will address updated CDC guidance on safely reopening schools, if any are issued.